Spring fishing great in coastal river

 It’s always good to have live bait

 The spawning fish will be shallow, and anglers can catch them around downed trees close to the river banks.
-And while Vick will use jigs a little this time of year, he never hits this river without live minnows.
+And while Vick will use jigs a little this time of year, he never hits the Waccamaw River without live minnows.

 “You just can’t beat live bait for these fish, especially when they are being finicky, which is common around the spawn,” he said.

 Vick fishes with 9-foot panfish rods with ultralight spinning reels spooled with 6-pound line, slip floats and No. 4 hooks.
 He uses just enough weight to get the line to slide through the cork properly.
 Searching the banks for surface weeds, downed trees and other debris, he puts his minnow into every nook and cranny he can find in that structure.

 “You can have your minnow 6 inches away, and they won’t bite,” he said.
 “So you have to be patient and cover this water thoroughly.
 You should find crappie on that type of debris, so if you’re not getting bit, you just need to make sure you’re covering every inch of the area.”

 Other than these locales, Vick also looks for post-spawn crappie in deeper holes.
 These fish may be tougher to find, but they are just as willing to eat.

 “There is some deep water in the Waccamaw River, and it’s tidal, so at high tide, you can have some holes that are 20 feet and even deeper,” he said.
 “The post-spawn crappie will go deep, so having a good depth finder will help.
 You’ll find plenty under floating docks; just pitch your slip cork as close to the dock as you can.
 Adjust the cork depth according to your depth finder, and don’t be happy with just one cast to each side of the dock.
 You’ve got to work every inch of the dock.
 These fish won’t eat unless you put that minnow right where they want it,” he said.